 Contractual Obligations

-On April 26, 2016, we entered into an agreement to lease additional administrative office space in Boca Raton, Florida, pursuant to an addendum to our existing 63 month non-cancelable operating lease.
-This addendum was effective beginning May 1, 2016 and extended the expiration of the original lease term to October 31, 2021.
+On October 4, 2016, we entered into an agreement to lease additional administrative office space in Boca Raton, Florida, pursuant to an addendum to our existing non-cancelable operating lease.
+This addendum is effective beginning November 1, 2016.